How to Install GitHub Copilot CLI on Ubuntu 26.04, 24.04 and 22.04

 /usr/local/bin/copilot

-Authenticate GitHub Copilot on Ubuntu
+Authenticate GitHub Copilot CLI on Ubuntu

 copilot login